Accessibility Audit Suite:

 Instagram: Accessibility as Afterthought

-The Kent State College of Aeronautics feed had alt text on images, but all of it was auto-generated, not human-authored, not contextually accurate.
+The university feed I audited had alt text on images, but all of it was auto-generated, not human-authored, not contextually accurate.
 Auto-generated alt text that misidentifies or vaguely describes an image is a different failure than missing alt text: it creates false confidence.
 A screen reader user gets a description, but the description is wrong.
 Decorative emoji were scattered throughout captions with no aria-hidden treatment, meaning screen readers announced each one by name.
 Story text overlays failed contrast requirements.
 Video content had no captions.
 The alt text problem in isolation is fixable with workflow changes.
-Combined with the rest, it signals that accessibility is being handled by automation rather than intention, which is its own category of problem.
+Combined with the rest, this signals that accessibility is being handled by automation rather than intention, which is its own category of problem.

 Contrast Audit: Specific Failures, Not Generic Ones